dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 {::include trees/capability_tree.txt}
 ~~~

-For any given network element, the capabilities list MAY include all potential capabilities advertised by the vendor, and MUST include those for which the network operator holds a valid entitlement—whether active or not.
+For any given network asset, the capabilities list MAY include all potential capabilities advertised by the vendor, and MUST include those for which the network operator holds a valid entitlement—whether active or not.

-(LLM: as described before, in the simple case, a vendor might just follow convention to describe capabilities such as Advanced services, this should be hinted but not overall PUSH in the draft as something recommended..
-The model class systme will allow it to also link to other models with a more descriptive ifnormation of capaiblities. )
+This document does not define a complete theory of capabilities or their internal relationships; such work may be addressed elsewhere.
+Instead, the model provides a flexible framework through the use of identity-based capability classes.
+For simple use cases, capabilities are described using an identifier and a textual description, allowing implementations to present them as a basic list.
+For more complex scenarios, the `capability-class` identity can be derived to reference external models that provide comprehensive capability definitions.

+The granularity at which capabilities are defined is at the discretion of the vendor.
+A vendor MAY choose to advertise capabilities at a high level of abstraction, such as "Advanced Services," and consumers of this information should refer to vendor documentation to understand what specific functions are included.
+Alternatively, an implementation MAY enumerate capabilities at a finer granularity, listing individual protocols or features such as MPLS, BGP, or QoS.
+The model accommodates both approaches.

-The capabilities of an inventoried network element may be restricted based on the availability of proper entitlements.
-An entitlement manager might be interested in the capabilities available to be used on the network elements, and the capabilities that are currently available.
+The capabilities of an inventoried network asset may be restricted based on the availability of proper entitlements.
+An entitlement manager might be interested in the capabilities available to be used on the network assets, and the capabilities that are currently available.
 The model includes this information by means of the "supporting entitlements" list, which references locally installed entitlements and includes potential restrictions related to the status of the entitlement.
 This allows organizations to monitor entitlement usage and avoid misconfigurations or exceeding permitted capability limits.

 ## Entitlements